CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_Schematic/08_Footprint-Assignment.md

-# Assigning Footprints to Schematic Symbols in KiCad
+# Assigning Footprints to Schematic Symbols

 Assigning footprints to schematic symbols is a crucial step in the PCB design process.
 This ensures that each component in your schematic is accurately represented on the physical board, facilitating seamless manufacturing and assembly.
 This guide provides a comprehensive walkthrough for assigning footprints in KiCad version 6, incorporating practical examples and best practices to optimize your PCB design workflow.